CriticalFloof/omegga-Default-Minigame-Enforcer/README.md

 ## Usage

-1. Create the fallback minigame
+1. Create the fallback minigame.
 2. Setup the Default-minigame Index via Omegga's Web UI (Index is ordered top-down in-game, in the minigame menu.
-Index starts at 0)
+Index starts at 0).
 3. Set the preferred check interval.
 The lower the number, the more lag the plugin might experience.
 4. Select the role(s) you wish to allow access outside of any minigame.
+5. Inside the game, type the command /calibrate-gm.
+This allows the plugin to find the Global Team (minigame) ID.
+This is required for every restart.

 That's it!